About this listing

 A beautiful, historic, residential square, built in 1790's, within 5-10 minutes walk of the city centre.
 Elegance and convenience combined with a bit of inner city grittiness.
 I have loved it all, since 1978!

 Very well connected.
-No.41 Airport bus passes door.
+No.41 Airport bus passes door on the way out to the Airport.
 No.7 cross-city route terminates on the opposite side of the Square.
 LUAS Red Line 7-minute walk south.
 DART and MAINLINE N-S train station 10 minutes walk.
 Most cross-city routes traverse O'Connell Street, three blocks to the west of us.

 WEEKLY PRICING IS AVAILABLE - PLEASE ASK

-PLEASE NOTE- there is restricted ceiling height in the sleeping loft, and the bed is (very) low.
+PLEASE NOTE- there is restricted ceiling height in the sleeping loft, and the bed is LOW.
+Please study the photographs, and read the descriptions carefully.

 AS I DO NOT CHARGE A DEPOSIT, IT WOULD BE MUCH APPRECIATED IF YOU WOULD OBSERVE THE FOLLOWING HOUSE RULES, IN ORDER TO MINIMISE WEAR AND TEAR, AND TO PREVENT DAMAGE